Massive wave propagation near null infinity

 The e,b-analogues of the results in this section can be found in \cite[\S4]{HintzVasyScriEB}.
 As the arguments below are very similar to those there (and de,sc-analogues of the standard sc-results described in \cite{VasyGrenoble} anyways), we will only sketch the key points.
 To handle the situation away from null infinity, we can simply cite the propagation results established using the sc-calculus, and so this will be described in even less detail.

-Note that, by the definition of admissibility, $\square_g$ differs from the Minkowski d'Alembertian $\square$ by an element of $\operatorname{Diff}^{2,-\mathsf{1}}(\bbO)$ with real principal symbol.
+Note that, by the definition of admissibility, $\square_g$ differs from the Minkowski d'Alembertian $\square$ by an element of $\operatorname{Diff}^{2,-\mathsf{2}}_{\mathrm{de,sc}}(\bbO)$ with real principal symbol.
 A consequence is that

-where $P^*$ is the formal adjoint with respect to the $L^2(\bbR^{1+d})$ inner product.
+where $P^*$ is the formal adjoint with respect to the $L^2(\bbR^{1+d})$ inner product, with respect to which $\square=\square^*$.
 This restriction on $P-P^*$ simplifies the radial point estimates, which, as in in \cite{VasyGrenoble}, would otherwise depend on the values of